rocky-linux/rockylinux.org-gatsby/content/pages/organizational-structure.md

 The Web team maintains and develops all of the websites under the RESF purview.

-- Team Lead: Hayden Young
+- Team Lead: Michael Kinder
-- Team Deputy: Michael Kinder
+- Team Deputy: TBD